shorepine/tulipcc/docs/tulip_api.md

 A synth / patch editor for the AMY and Alles synth inside Tulip.
 [Like the YRM102.](https://www.msx.org/wiki/Yamaha_YRM-102)

 Status: building locally, will share first alpha when ready

-## Scanline bresenham drawing on the sprite layer

-We plan to support line drawing on the sprite layer using sprite RAM (not modifyng the BG layer) for wireframe animations.

-Status: early research phase

 # Can you help?